 This is located approximately 4 km from the main campus, has facilities for livestock and crop production work including a rabbitry, cattle, sheep and poultry facilities, a laboratory, a machine shop, plant propagation facilities, and temperature-controlled rooms for vegetable and fruit storage work.
-In addition there is an abbatoir and a milk pasteurisation facility.
+In addition there is an abattoir and a milk pasteurisation facility.

-THE COCOA RESEARCH UNIT (CRU)
+THE COCOA RESEARCH CENTRE (CRC)

-This unit, which is the custodian of the International Cocoa Genebank, Trinidad, has a collection of some 2,300 accessions.
-The CRU is involved in a number of multidisciplinary research programmes, which include collection and conservation of germplasm, morphological and molecular characterisation, germplasm enhancement, evaluation for resistance to major diseases and flavour assessment.
-In addition, the CRU plays a role in the improvement of cocoa by providing useful and diverse germplasm to cocoa producing countries.
-The Unit is involved in several international research projects, collaborates with other research institutions, and continues to attract local and external funding to support its research activities.
+This Centre, which is the custodian of the International Cocoa Genebank, Trinidad, has a collection of some 2,300 accessions.
+The CRC is involved in a number of multi-disciplinary research programmes, which include collection and conservation of germplasm, morphological and molecular characterisation, germplasm enhancement, evaluation for resistance to major diseases and flavour assessment.
+In addition, the CRC plays a role in the improvement of cocoa by providing useful and diverse germplasm to cocoa producing countries.
+The Centre is involved in several international research projects, collaborates with other research institutions, and continues to attract local and external funding to support its research activities.